zerobearing2/leatherman/README.md

 -------------

 This GEM was created primiarly for me to 'DRY' on various client projects.
 I found myself copying over these common class extensions from project to project.
-Perfect case for creating and sharing the GEM.
+Perfect case for creating and sharing this GEM.

 Compatibility
 -------------